ZombieCs/cs2-infinite-weapons/README.md

 ### signature_file

 File to write the signature too.
 Defaults to *InfiniteWeapons.json* to avoid conflicts when CounterstrikeSharp gets updated.
 Can be changed to whatever you like.

+### permissions

+Allows to add different permissions with different amount of weapons for players in this group.
+Only checks until first occurence for a player is found.

+### permissions_is_whitelist

+Whether or not a player must have the correct permission to use infinite weapons.

 ### max_primary_weapons